spencerldixon/dotfiles/README.md

 - Run `tmux prefix (Ctrl + A) + I` to install tmux plugins
 - Set the iTerm colour scheme to Tokyo Night Dark.

+You might need to run `source ~/.zshrc` to reload zsh

 ## Gitignore

 You can set the global gitignore with: